7 Best Test Management Software in 2025

 Cons of TestRail

-• UI feels dated compared with Qase or Testiny; several users call it “old-school.”
+• The user interface, while functional, feels dated compared to newer tools like Qase or Testiny; several users describe it as “old-school” in appearance.

 Pricing of TestRail